Marius-PA/ComputerScienceNotes/2023_Notes/november/week06-12_november/ascii_and_unicode.md

 - Party Bits:
     - advantage:
-        - can only detects errors
+        - much quicker data transmission, less time and space needed
     - disadvantage:
-        - much quicker data transmission, less time and space needed
+        - can only detects errors and not correct them

 - Majority Voting:
     - advantage: